EyeSeeTea/clickdown/readme.md

 Shows information for the time tracked in tasks during the last month.

-To run it, you need to have a file called `token.txt` that contains your clickup token (see section `Getting a token` below).
+To run it, you need a file named `token.txt` that contains your clickup token (see section `Getting a token` below).

 Run it with: